PlayStation 4

 Madame Mopoke sells three maps, each costing 10 Kromium Orbs.
 When you purchase one of her three maps, they will add the ability to display certain collectibles on the mini-map while the Infrarang or Xrang is equipped.
 There are maps available for Steve encounters, Silver Cog locations, and Bilby locations.

-If you hit or a few times you can make the mini-map large so that you can see these things clearer.
+a few times you can make the mini-map large so that you can see these things clearer.

 Madame Mopoke is found in a caravan tucked away in the south-west corner of Burramudgee Town.